PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 }
 ```

-The keyword static just mean that you don't need to create an instance of Api to use the it.
-As we only need one instance of Api class, we can make static everything in it.
+The keyword static just mean that you don't need to create an instance of Api to use it.
+As we only need one instance of Api class, we can static everything inside it static 😉

-example how to use Api without static:
+For example example, here's how to use Api without static:
 ```dart
 final Api api = Api();

 api.health();
 ```

-example how to use Api with static
+and with it:
 ```dart
 Api.health();
 ```

-In the above code `10.0.2.2` is used to reach the `127.0.0.1` of the machine emulating the smartphone if you are on web or change it to `127.0.0.1`.
+In the above code `10.0.2.2` is used to reach the address of the machine emulating the smartphone.
+If you are on web you have to change it to `127.0.0.1`.

-The `health` function in the code base allows you to check that the connection is well established between the api and the application.
-Thought to use it 😉.
+The `health` function allows you to check that the connection is well established between the api and the application.
+Very useful here 😉

 Create a `login` and `register` function that will allow you to authenticate to the API.

 The endpoints of the login and register routes are the following:
 - Register: `/auth/register`.
 - Login: `/auth/login`.

 For both routes the body is:
 - email
 - password

 Once the `JWT` token is received, put it in the `_token` variable.

-**If you don't know what is a jwt check this [link](https://jwt.io/introduction)**
+**If you don't know what is a JWT, check this [link](https://jwt.io/introduction)**

-## Step 8 - Managing artists with the api
+## Step 8 - Managing artists with the API 🖌️

-For this exercise you will have to manage the artist creation and the recovery of all the artists created with the api from the application.
+For this step you will have to manage the artist creation and the recovery of all the artists created with the api from the application.

 You have to make sure that once the artist creation form is filled and the confirmation button is pressed, a request is sent to the api to create an artist with the given characteristics.

 You will have to retrieve all the artists created at the launch of the application to be able to display them in the list of artists.

-In this exercise you will need to create the `createArtist` and `getArtist` function in your `Api` class.
+You will need to create the `createArtist` and `getArtist` function in your `Api` class.

-## Step 9 - Managing music with the api
+## Step 9 - Managing music with the API 🎵

 In this exercise you will have to manage the creation of music and the retrieval of music from an artist when the user presses on one of the artists in the artist list page.

 In this exercise you have to create the function `createMusic` and `getMusic` in your `Api` class.

 ## Bonus

+Congratulations for completing this day 🚀

+Here are a few bonus ideas if you want to further explore Flutter 😄

 ### Animations